fdformula/FiniteDifferenceFormula.jl/README.md

 With the information, you may generate functions for any programming language of your choice.

 While 'compute' may fail to find a formula using the points, others try to find one, if possible, by using fewer points in different ways.
-(See the docstring of each function.)
+(See the docstring of each function by, say, ?find, in Julia REPL.)

 The algorithm uses the linear combination of f(x[i+j]) = f(x[i] + jh), where h is the increment in x and j ∈ points, to eliminate f(x[i]), f'(x[i]), f''(x[i]), ..., so that the first nonzero